matfish2/vue-tables/readme.md

     }

-Note: to center the pagination add `text-align:center` to the wrapping element
+Note: to center the pagination apply `text-align:center` to the wrapping element